chevere/docs/architecture/README.md

 # Introduction

 This section outlines the architecture concepts implemented in Chevere.

-There is a standard for formatting and coding style that must be followed among several conventions and best practices.
-All these rules have been established to provide consistency for the project.
+There's a [coding standard](standard/coding.md) among several specs and best practices for pretty much everything.

+All these rules have been established to provide consistency for the project, to leverage choices and to provide users with less decisions to make.
-If you want to contribute with Chevere development this is a **must read**.

 ::: tip
 😉 This is a reference for the Chevere framework architecture itself, not for applications made on top of it.